 We Were All Ghosts

 It had snowed in early Spring, and a warm snap caused a cloak of mist to settle among the trees.
 I walked in the heavy air, so dense it made my breath sound like that of a stranger.
 I was grieving, and the stillness was a salve.
 Moving shapes emerged and I found myself among a herd of deer; they slipped around me on invisible legs, horns soft as wings against the swirling ether.
-I froze, I held my breath.
-They paid no mind to my presence.
+I held my breath.
+They paid me no mind.
 I wondered if we were ghosts.